Other than trout, bass and carp amongst others – fishing for Japanese seabass, also called suzuki, is big in Japan.

 Where To Fish

 Suzuki, or Japanese seabass, is a popular target species in Japan.
 Besides the Osaka Bay area, seabass are fished for in many parts of japan, including in the Tokyo and Yokohama Bay area.
-That is not to say they are only found in bays as they are found in many coastal areas.
+That is not to say they are only found in bays as they are also found in many coastal areas.

 What Gear To Use